PawanKhairnar497/HTML-THEORY-CODES/README.md

  ### Parent child & Grouping: 1)Multiplication div* 5, 2)Siblings div+p+p, 3)Grouping div>(nav>li* 5)+section, 4)Parent div>ul>li .

  ### HEADINGS: HTML headings are defined using the h1 to h6 elements.
 They are used to structure the content of a webpage & they also help search engines understand the hierarchy of the content of the page.
  ### PARAGRAPHS: In HTML, you can use the "p" element to represent a paragraph.<p> This is paragraph </p> .

- ### Text Formating: Text formating in HTML refers to the way in which you can control the appearance of text on a web page.
+ ### TEXT FORMATING: Text formating in HTML refers to the way in which you can control the appearance of text on a web page.
 This can include things like making text bold or italic, changing the font or font size & aliging text. strong:make text bold (for screen reader) , em:Italic text(for screen reader) , mark:Highlight text , abbr:Represents an abbreviation , dfn:Represents a definition , ins:Inserted text